Seb-Dion/FinalProject/README.md

 ## How It Works

-1. **Data Loading**: The application reads artist data from a JSON file (`music.json`).
+1. **Data Loading**: The application reads artist data from a JSON file (`updated_music.json`).
+This file includes 100,000 musical artists and songs, but only the artists are used for this project.
 Each artist entry includes information such as the artist's name, genre, and familiarity score.
+10,000 of these artists are real and the other 90,000 are randomly generated.

 2. **Graph Construction**:
-   - **Nodes**: Each artist is added as a node in the graph.
+   - **Nodes**: The program reads through the entire dataset and adds artists to the graph who have less than a 0.5 familiarity score.
    - **Edges**: Connections between artists are established based on shared genres or other criteria.

 3. **User Interaction**: